 - Harmonic distortion and frequency resolution

 - Interface connections – conventional analogue or direct digital

 - Closed-loop testing of controls for a Modular Stacked DC system for long distance subsea applications

-RTDS Technologies has worked alongside amplifier manufacturers to create a custom direct digital interface, allowing the RTDS Simulator to be connected to the four-quadrant amplifier without the use of analogue input and output.
-Instead, a fibre optic cable is used for bidirectional data exchange via the Aurora communication protocol.
+RTDS Technologies has worked alongside amplifier manufacturers to create a custom direct digital interface, allowing the RTDS Simulator to be connected to the amplifier without the use of analogue input and output.
+Instead, a fibre optic cable (and in some cases, a GTFPGA Unit) is used for bidirectional data exchange via the Aurora communication protocol.
 This minimizes delays and noise while reducing the complexity and cost of creating a PHIL interface.
-Different digital interface designs have been developed for different amplifier manufacturers.

 This simulation component establishes a convenient Aurora link between the simulator and amplifier.
 It also includes embedded voltage and current sources to increase ease of use.